makspll/bevy_mod_scripting/docs/src/Summary/controlling-script-bindings.md

 The "binding" here being used as in: binding `script` code to `rust` code.

+## Namespaces

+Namespaces are a way to group functions together, and are used to prevent naming conflicts.
+You can have multiple namespaces, and each namespace can have multiple functions.

+Language implementations will also look for specific functions registered on your type first before looking at the generic `ReflectReference` namespace.

 ## Dynamic Functions

 Everything callable by scripts must first be registered in the dynamic function registry.
 Notably we do not make use of the normal bevy function registry to improve performance and usability.
 This means you cannot call just any function.